cardano-foundation/CIPs/CIP-0118/README.md

 #### Cancellation

-For many intent-based use cases it is useful to be able to cancel an intent.
+For many intent-based use cases it is useful to be able to cancel an intent, e.g. for the purpose of updating bids to track changes in asset prices.
-An extreme example of this is a high-frequency trading system, which would want to be able to update its bids and asks very frequently (which means cancelling the old ones).
 While cancellation is really an intent-processing problem, the design here affects what cancellation approaches are possible.

-Fully uni-directional systems like the one given here make cancellation hard, since the intents are standalone things that can be resolved without the user's further interaction.

 There are a few approaches to cancellation that are compatible with the current design:

 - Accept the lack of cancellation.